Mission and Guiding Principles

 Environmental Mission Statement

-The Green Space Dark Skies project places environmental sustainability at the heart of its design and delivery; highlighting the value of the natural environment as a core purpose and delivering significant measurable positive impact.
-GSDS will be a carbon net-positive project, combining exemplar low-emissions production with climate investments.
+The Green Space Dark Skies project placed environmental sustainability at the heart of its design and delivery; highlighted the value of the natural environment as a core purpose and delivered significant measurable positive impact.
+Green Space Dark Skies will be a carbon net-positive project, combining exemplar low-emissions production with climate investments.

 - Leave No Trace: We have a shared responsibility for protecting natural environment, biodiversity and climate: We will ‘walk lightly on the land’ in all of our activity, leaving no trace of our time there.

 - Beyond carbon neutral: The project will be an exemplar low carbon production, be carbon net positive and invest in nature and climate

 - Circular Economy: We will have a zero waste policy, use minimum resources from sustainable sources, plan for re-use and repurposing of materials, and innovate in our practice and technology